bitcoin-unlimited/BUwiki/grouptokenization/groupbchspec.md

 * The sum of the input Quantities MUST not exceed the maximum int64_t value (REQ3.1.2.2). *(note this is a **signed** 64 bit integer or 0x7FFFF FFFF FFFF FFFF)*
 * The sum of the output Quantities MUST not exceed the maximum int64_t value (REQ3.1.2.3). *(note this is a **signed** 64 bit integer or 0x7FFFF FFFF FFFF FFFF)*
-* The sum of the input Quantities MUST equal the sum of the output Quantities, unless the group's outPerms has the MINT or MELT bit set.
+* The sum of the input Quantities MUST equal the sum of the output Quantities, unless the group's perms has the MINT or MELT bit set.
 * If the group's perms has the MINT bit set, the sum of the output Quantities MUST be >= the sum of the input Quantities.
 * If the group's perms has the MELT bit set, the sum of the output Quantities MUST be <= the sum of the output Quantities.